AndreNoli/DelugeProxy/README.md

 - **Command Injection**
 - **Local File Inclusion**

 Once configured on a web application, for each incoming request, **DelugeProxy** will perform a security check on each parameter of the request before redirecting it to the web application.
-These checks are performed using **RegEx** (specified in  *`traps/payloads.json`*) specially developed to catch many of the web attacks listed above.
+These checks are performed using **RegEx** (specified in  *`traps/payloads.json`*) specially defined to catch many of the most common web attacks.
 Using these RegEx, **DelugeProxy** can distinguish requests that could be malicious from safe ones.

 ![ProxyState](https://user-images.githubusercontent.com/50990652/202558751-bb33d844-fe8d-4caf-8230-ac76c75a9f3f.PNG)

 This behavior is very similar to the general approach of WAFs (Web Application Firewalls).
-The difference is that, instead of blocking "malicious" requests, **DelugeProxy** responds with pages containing trap data, that aim to fool automated security analysis tools.
+The difference is that, instead of blocking malicious requests, **DelugeProxy** responds with pages containing trap data, that aim to fool automated security analysis tools.

-Well-formed requests and those deemed "*malicious*" are logged in the *`logs/access.log`* and *`log/malicious.log`* files, respectively.
+All requests are logged.
+Good requests in *`log/access.log`* and evil request in *`log/malicious.log`*.

 # Configuration
 DelugeProxy configuration is done server-side.

-For the configuration, it is necessary to expose it as a service on the same port as the web application, that you want to protect, to replace it for external users.
-Then change that of the web application to another port (*specifying to listen only locally*).
+It is necessary to expose DelugeProxy as a service on the same of the web application.

-## An example of Apache2 configuration in an operating system based on the Linux kernel
+Then the web application is moved to another port (*specifying to listen only locally*).
+This can be done in the web server configuration file.
+For example:

 #### **`/etc/apache2/site-enables/000-default.conf`**